minikin/popover/CONTRIBUTING.md

 1. Fork the repository and create your branch from `main`.
 2. Make sure the existing tests pass: `flutter test`.
-3. If your change affects the public API or behaviour, update `README.md` and add or update tests accordingly.
+3. If your change affects the public API or behavior, update `README.md` and add or update tests accordingly.
 4. Bump the version in `pubspec.yaml` following [SemVer](http://semver.org/) and add an entry to `CHANGELOG.md`.